zodiac-signs-in-japanese

 Negative attributes: manipulative, short-sighted

 East Asian cultures have a special reverence for monkeys.
-They’re often considered smart and smooth, as fast in motion as they are in thought.
-A Monkey is particularly compatible with other clever members of the zodiac, including the Rat and Snake.
+They’re often considered smart and smooth—creatures who think as fast as they move.

 Positive attributes: diligent, devoted, independent